 “Anything earthy and real to nature will bring in that look,” said Polatsek.
 “Use a green, white, and brown combination, and keep it simple.
 Nature is beautiful; you don’t need to overwork it!
 No tall vases; things don’t grow in glass filled with crystals.”

-—Kristen O'Gorman Klein
+—Kristen Klein

 Photos courtesy of Summit Entertainment